novvoo/mcpchat/README.md

 ## How It Works

 1. **Tool Discovery**: MCP tools are loaded from configured servers
-2. **Embedding Generation**: Tool descriptions are converted to embeddings using the LLM API
-3. **Vector Storage**: Embeddings are stored in PostgreSQL with pgvector
-4. **Query Processing**: User queries are embedded and matched against tool embeddings
+2. **Query Processing**: User queries are analyzed using LangChain text processing
-5. **Tool Selection**: Most relevant tools are selected based on semantic similarity
+3. **Tool Selection**: Most relevant tools are selected based on semantic analysis
-6. **Execution**: Selected tools are executed and results returned to the LLM
+4. **Execution**: Selected tools are executed and results returned to the LLM
-7. **Response Generation**: LLM generates a natural language response
+5. **Response Generation**: LLM generates a natural language response

 ## API Endpoints